trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### Chapter Summary:

 The main idea of the chapter is that of semantic information - the product of sifting information for the parts that are  useful.
 It is distinct from Shannon's type of information in the sense that it is hard to acquire and that we don't yet understand what it  is and how it is produced.
-But it is the thing that makes us special, because we can create it on our own, sifting through ideas and keeping only the ones of use.
+But it is the thing that makes us special, because we can create it on our, sifting through ideas and keeping only the ones of use.
 We can do R & D much faster than evolution can.
 Semantic information does not need to be of use to the one carrying it.
 One could have a design worth stealing without knowing that it is valuable.
 Because semantic information is dependent on the context - the Shannon information is there and doesn't change when you view it from different angles, with different backgrounds, but the semantic information contained might change a great deal, depending on who is looking at the information presented and how.
 At the extremes a tree has access to the same light and therefore the same information as an animal, yet the tree can't access it - so the semantic information content for the tree is 0, all of the information is lost on it, whereas the animal can react to it.
 Humans are rather good in this context creation and switching, uncovering semantic information where there previously was none.
 Evolution does the same thing, but at a much slower pace.

 ### Chapter 7 - Darwinian Spaces: An Interlude